Great Workout Headphones

 These wireless models stand up to sweat, stay in place, and deliver on sound quality

-No matter how you crunch your calories, a great-sounding pair of workout headphones can be just the thing to keep you moving.
-The best options for most people are wireless headphones because cables can be an annoyance, whether you’re out for a run or lifting weights at the gym
+No matter how you burn your calories, a great-sounding pair of workout headphones can be just the thing to keep you moving.
+We think the best options for most people are wireless headphones because cables can be annoying, whether you’re out for a run or lifting weights at the gym.
+Every pair here is advertised as water-resistant (CR doesn’t test that feature), so you can get your sweat on without worrying.
+One model is even marketed for swimming.

 You have more choices of wireless models than ever.
 These models are ubiquitous in part because it’s getting hard to find a phone with a headphone jack.
 But smartphones aside, wired headphones just can’t keep up with the flexibility that comes with Bluetooth, especially when you’re working up a sweat.